Chart Color Schemes

 Transport

 Chisholm has 39 active public transport stops, all of which are bus stops.
 These stops are served by 8 different routes that together facilitate 736 weekly passenger trips.
-Residents enjoy excellent transport accessibility, with an average distance of 174 meters to the nearest stop.
+The accessibility of these services is rated as excellent, with residents on average being located 174 meters from the nearest stop.

 Frequently Asked Questions - Transport